ManuNeuro/EmmanuelCalvet/_posts/2022-09-01-whitepaper-p1.md

 $$\LARGE F^{-1}(public\_key) \ne private\_key$$

 A compromise adopted for Bitcoin, is the elliptic curve.
 It renders nearly impossible the task of finding the inverse.
-Now, I am not going to dive into too muc details, but if you are interested, I invite you to check this very detailed [tutorial](https://jeremykun.com/2014/02/24/elliptic-curves-as-python-objects/) by Jeremy Kin.
+Now, I am not going to dive into too much details, but if you are interested, I invite you to check this very detailed [tutorial](https://jeremykun.com/2014/02/24/elliptic-curves-as-python-objects/) by Jeremy Kin.
-The idea is the following:  using a generator $G$, on the curve (shown above), the public key is obtained after the multiplication of this point on the curve, $private\_key$ times:
+The idea is the following:  using a generator $G$, on the curve (shown above), the public key is obtained after the multiplication of this point on the curve, $private&#95key$ times:

 $$\LARGE public\_key= private\_key*G$$